nazaninnaghibi/netflix-app/README.md

 # Creating a NETFLIX Clone with REACT JS.
-Feel free to check the link for LIVE demo of the Netflix Clone App
+Feel free to check the link for LIVE demo

 # https://suspicious-goldstine-721a73.netlify.app